sensu/sensu-docs/content/sensu-go/5.10/guides/scale-event-storage.md

 Aside from event history which is not migrated from etcd, there's no observable difference when using Postgres as the event store, and, as of this writing, neither interface supports displaying the PostgresConfig type.

-To verify the change was effective, take a look at the sensu-backend logs where you can see that our connection to postgres was successful:
+To verify the change was effective, take a look at the [sensu-backend log][4], where you can see that our connection to Postgres was successful:

 {{< highlight shell >}}
 {"component":"store","level":"warning","msg":"trying to enable external event store","time":"2019-10-02T23:31:38Z"}